 at 45 degrees - Proceed but be prepared to stop at next signal.
 Vertical

-- Proceed and the next signal is showing either a proceed aspect or a proceed
+- Proceed and the next signal is showing either a proceed aspect or a

-by electricity.
+are worked by electricity.

 Three Postion Semaphore Signal.